Personalized medicine: Implementation

 Several issues must be addressed before personalized medicine can be implemented.
 Very little of the human genome has been analyzed, and even if healthcare providers had access to a patient's full genetic information, very little of it could be effectively leveraged into treatment.
 Challenges also arise when processing such large amounts of genetic data.
 Even with error rates as low as 1 per 100 kilobases, processing a human genome could have roughly 30,000 errors.
 This many errors, especially when trying to identify specific markers, can make discoveries and verifiability difficult.
 There are methods to overcome this, but they are computationally taxing and expensive.
 There are also issues from an effectiveness standpoint, as after the genome has been processed, function in the variations among genomes must be analyzed using genome-wide studies.
 While the impact of the SNPs discovered in these kinds of studies can be predicted, more work must be done to control for the vast amounts of variation that can occur because of the size of the genome being studied.
 In order to effectively move forward in this area, steps must be taken to ensure the data being analyzed is good, and a wider view must be taken in terms of analyzing multiple SNPs for a phenotype.
 The most pressing issue that the implementation of personalized medicine is to apply the results of genetic mapping to improve the healthcare system.
 This is not only due to the infrastructure and technology required for a centralized database of genome data, but also the physicians that would have access to these tools would likely be unable to fully take advantage of them.
 In order to truly implement a personalized medicine healthcare system, there must be an end-to-end change.

 The Copenhagen Institute for Futures Studies and Roche set up FutureProofing Healthcare which produces a Personalised Health Index, rating different countries performance against 27 different indicators of personalised health across four categories called 'Vital Signs'.
 They have run conferences in many countries to examine their findings.

+Systems medicine

+Systems medicine is an interdisciplinary field of study that looks at the systems of the human body as part of an integrated whole, incorporating biochemical, physiological, and environment interactions.
+Systems medicine draws on systems science and systems biology, and considers complex interactions within the human body in light of a patient's genomics, behavior and environment.

+The earliest uses of the term systems medicine appeared in 1992, in an article on systems medicine and pharmacology by T. Kamada.